Charlemagne-ai/Win10-STIG-Remediation/README.md

 ## Project Overview

-- **Purpose**: Demonstrate the practical process of scanning a Windows 10 system with Nessus, identifying STIG findings, remediating them with PowerShell or manual configuration, and verifying the result.
+- **Purpose**: Demonstrate the practical process of scanning a Windows 10 Azure VM with Nessus, identifying STIG findings, remediating them with PowerShell or manual configuration, and verifying the result.
 - **Scope**: Focus on the DISA Windows 10 STIG v3r2 controls.

 ## Top 10 STIG Remediations